DataGators/data-gators.com/content/tutorials/_index.md

 #### Oh Hey!
 I Nearly Forgot to Say!!

 Did you know that you can locally run the provided Python and R code for your activities on this site?
 You can copy, paste and hack the code using the Jupyter plug-in [live site](https://datagators.netlify.app/live/lab/index.html) right here!
-You can also start up Jupyter's live site by clicking on the glasses under the menu on the left :sparkles: Neat, right?! :cake:
+You can also start up Jupyter's live site by clicking on the icon under the menu on the left :sparkles: Neat, right?! :cake:

 <!-- add a line drop -->
 <center> &#x200B; </center>